 - Applicants only have to re-sit the parts of the exam they previously failed.
 There is a reduced re-sit fee of £397 to all applicants who have failed seven or fewer stations.

 - If the applicant is unsuccessful after their permitted attempts, the employer must stop sponsoring them and as a result their leave to remain period will be shortened.

 - It may take 35 calendar days for the NMC to process applications for PINs.
 If there are any issues with receiving PINs, then email TOC@nmc-uk.org and copy in NHSI.Workforce@nhs.net.
-The NMC is expediating this processing time and currently, it takes on average two to three weeks for a PIN to be received.

 - Employers must be able to provide evidence of the above arrangement if requested.